Subscribe to updates

 Economic Development Service Update

-- Business Engagement and Inward Investment: Efforts are underway to brand the new Inward Investment Service, with a promotional video and website in development.
-A prospectus is being created for the High Growth Event in May.
+- Business Engagement and Inward Investment: Work is progressing on branding for the new Inward Investment Service, including a promotional video, website development, and a prospectus.
+Final outputs are expected to be shared at a High Growth Event in May.

-- Business Support: A 12-month extension of UKSPF funding has been secured across three priority Growth Plan Areas.
-New funds are earmarked for the Inward Investment Service rollout and Elmfield Road public realm improvements.
+- Business Support: A 12-month extension of UKSPF2 funding has been secured across three priority Growth Plan Areas.
+New funding will be allocated to the Inward Investment Service rollout and public realm improvements for Elmfield Road.

 Partner Updates

 - Federation of Small Businesses (FSB): The FSB called for central government to encourage small business growth, reduce business rates, and simplify access to government contracts.
-They highlighted the success of their Boot Camp and procurement events.
+They highlighted the success of their FSB Boot Camp and a procurement event aimed at helping small businesses access tenders.
+Updates were also provided on

-- Michael Rogers LLP: While retail enquiries have been of low quality, the refurbishment of the Bromley Mall is still planned, though delayed.
-The office market has seen a recent increase in significant enquiries.
-A leisure operator has expressed interest in a former Argos unit.
+event. - Michael Rogers LLP: Enquiries for retail spaces have been received, though their quality is variable.
+The refurbishment of the Bromley Mall has been delayed, but the office market has seen a recent surge in interest after a quiet period.
+A leisure operator has expressed interest in the former Argos unit.

-- Your Bromley BID: A business cyber security event, in conjunction with the Met Police, is scheduled for 25 April.
+- Your Bromley BID: A business cyber security event is planned for 25 April in conjunction with the Metropolitan Police, open to all Bromley businesses.

-- The Glades: The shopping centre has experienced high footfall, particularly around Mother's Day, with strong retail lettings.
-Several new retailers are planned, and there is interest in the former Debenhams store from existing retailers, a leisure operator, and a gym operator.
-The Sanctuary Project, a safe space, is ongoing, and M&S plans further investment in its store.
+- The Glades: The shopping centre has been busy, particularly around Mother's Day, with strong retail lettings.
+Several new retailers are set to open, and there is interest in the former Debenhams store from a retailer, a leisure operator, and a gym operator.
+The Sanctuary Project, a safe space, was also mentioned.
+Marks & Spencer is planning further investment in its store.

-- Bromley Adult Education College: The college has delivered courses to 2,500 students and received a Grade 2 rating from Ofsted.
-AI training is being delivered across London colleges.
-The Poverest site is closing, with its curriculum transferring to Kentwood, supported by capital investment from EFSA.
+- Bromley Adult Education College: The college has delivered courses to 2,500 students over the past year and recently received a Grade 2 rating from Ofsted.
+AI training is being delivered in immersive spaces.
+The college is consolidating its operations at the Kentwood site as the Poverest site closes, supported by capital investment from the Education and Skills Funding Agency (ESFA).

-- DWP: The DWP can assist with direct recruitment and offer interview spaces.
-Employment advisers are available to support employers with recruitment and relevant training.
+- DWP: The Department for Work and Pensions (DWP) can assist with direct recruitment and offer interview spaces.
+Employment advisers are available to support employers with recruitment processes and can help arrange relevant training courses.

-- Handelsbanken: The banking sector is performing reasonably well, though concerns exist regarding increased utility prices and National Insurance contributions.
+- Handelsbanken: The banking sector is performing reasonably well, though concerns exist regarding rising utility prices and National Insurance contributions.

-- My Time Active: The Walnuts is closed for redevelopment, with Crofton Halls undergoing redevelopment to accommodate displaced services.
+- My Time Active: The Walnuts is closed for redevelopment, with Crofton Halls being redeveloped to accommodate displaced services.
 Steve May has been appointed as the new Chief Executive Officer.
-Free health checks are being offered at the Well-Being Hub in The Glades.
+My Time Active is offering free five-point health checks at the Well-Being Hub in The Glades.

-- Splash Damage: The company is reducing staff levels by 50%, but executives have returned from the GDC event in San Francisco with leads for new projects.
+- Splash Damage: The company is reducing staff levels by 50%.
+Three executives attended the GDC event in San Francisco and have secured leads for new projects.

-- Churchill Theatre: FY25 has been a successful year with 200,000 attendees.
-Advance bookings for the next pantomime,
+- Churchill Theatre: Fiscal Year 2025 has been successful, with 200,000 visitors attending 315 performances.
+Advance bookings for the upcoming pantomime,

 Beauty and the Beast,

-are strong.
-A comprehensive update on the Theatre's Work Experience Programme was provided.
+A comprehensive update on the Theatre's Work Experience Programme was also provided.

 Attendees